 BJJ guard sweeps

-Brazilian jiu-jitsu fighters may play the BJJ guards as a set up to some beautiful sweeps.
+Brazilian jiu-jitsu fighters may play the BJJ guards as a setup for some beautiful sweeps.

-You can achieve when you put your opponent off-balance and when no base to recover.
-Here are some awesome ju jitsu guard sweeps.
+It can be achieved when you put your opponent off-balance and when there is no basis to recover.
+Here are some awesome Ju Jitsu guard sweeps.